Black Sheep Code

 import {MyComponent } from "an-example-react-package-built-with-nextjs-tooling";

-import {MyClientComponent} from "an-example-react-package-built-with-nextjs-tooling/dist/export-client";
+import {MyClientComponent} from "an-example-react-package-built-with-nextjs-tooling/client";

 Step 9: npm publish